ezequielramos/kubernetes-cluster-mock/README.md

 ```

 Inside the `assets` folder you can find a kube config file to access the kubernetes-cluster-mock service.
+You can copy it from the container too.

 For now, you can: